Alan Dukes

-Alan Dukes (born 1945) is an Irish former Fine Gael politician who served as Minister for Transport, Energy and Communication from 1996 to 1997, Leader of the Opposition and Leader of Fine Gael from 1987 to 1990, Minister for Justice from 1986 to 1987, Minister for Finance from 1982 to 1986 and Minister for Agriculture from 1981 to 1982.
+Alan Martin Dukes (born April 1945) is an Irish former Fine Gael politician who served as Minister for Transport, Energy and Communication from 1996 to 1997, leader of the Opposition and leader of Fine Gael from 1987 to 1990, Minister for Justice from 1986 to 1987, Minister for Finance from 1982 to 1986 and Minister for Agriculture from 1981 to 1982.
 He served as a Teachta Dála (TD) from 1981 to 2002.

-He held several major government positions, and is one of the few TDs to be appointed a Minister on their first day in the Dáil.
+He held several senior government positions and is one of the few TDs to be appointed a minister on their first day in the Dáil.
 He lost his seat in the 2002 general election.
 He was subsequently appointed Director General of the Institute of International and European Affairs, and chairman of Anglo Irish Bank.

 Early life

-Dukes was born in Drimnagh, Dublin in 1945.
+Dukes was born in Drimnagh, Dublin, in April 1945.
 His father, James F. Dukes, was originally from Tralee, County Kerry, and was a senior civil servant, the founding chairman and chief executive of the Higher Education Authority, while his mother was from near Ballina, County Mayo.

 The Dukes family originally came from the north of England.
-His grandfather had served with the Royal Engineers in World War I, and settled in Cork and then Kerry afterwards where he worked with the Post Office creating Ireland's telephone network.
+His grandfather had served with the Royal Engineers in World War I and settled in Cork and then Kerry afterwards where he worked with the Post Office creating Ireland's telephone network.
 He also developed a keen interest in the Irish language.

-He was educated by the Christian Brothers at Colaiste Mhuire, Parnell Square, Dublin, and was offered a number of scholarships for third level on graduation, including one for the Irish language.
-His interest in the Irish language continues to this day, and he regularly appears on Irish language television programmes.
+He was educated by the Christian Brothers at Coláiste Mhuire, Dublin, and was offered several scholarships for third level on graduation, including one for the Irish language.
+His interest in the Irish language continues to this day, and he regularly appears on Irish-language television programmes.

-On leaving school he attended University College Dublin, where he captained the fencing team to its first ever Intervarsity title.
+On leaving school he attended University College Dublin, where he captained the fencing team to its first-ever Intervarsity title.

 Career before politics

 He became an economist with the Irish Farmers' Association (IFA) in Dublin in 1969.
 After Ireland joined the European Economic Community (EEC) in 1973, he moved to Brussels where he was part of the IFA delegation.
-In this role he was influential in framing Ireland's contribution to the Common Agricultural Policy.
+In this role, he was influential in framing Ireland's contribution to the Common Agricultural Policy.

-He moved on from this IFA position to become chief of staff to Ireland's EEC commissioner Dick Burke, a former Fine Gael politician.
+He was appointed as chief of staff to Ireland's EEC commissioner Dick Burke, a former Fine Gael politician.